Batch Production Checklist for Polymer Clay Sellers

 If you sell handmade polymer clay work, batching helps most when it removes repeated setup and decision drift.
 It does not need to make the work feel industrial.
 It just gives every piece in the run the same chance to come out clean.

-Use A Gate Between Every Stage
+Add A Checkpoint Between Every Stage

 Do not move a whole tray forward just because the first few pieces look fine.
 Add a small checkpoint between each stage.
 Check the whole batch before cutting, before baking, before sanding, before assembly, and before packing.